jegly/self-supporting-code/README.md

 - Recursive data structures
 - Self-similar APIs at different scales
 - Microservices that mirror monolith structure
-- Organizational patterns that repeat at team/department/company level
+- Organisational patterns that repeat at team/department/company level

+The fractal principle has been formalised in what Erik Hoel calls **causal emergence**: patterns at higher scales can have more causal power than their micro-level substrates.
+A microservice architecture that mirrors the monolith's logical structure at every scale isn't just aesthetically pleasing—it is computationally more robust, because the same invariants are enforced recursively.
+This connects directly to the layered consciousness model: self-awareness at every scale means no single failure can invalidate the whole pattern.

 ```python
 class FractalComponent: